orstrings/bylaws/bylaws.md

 ### Section 12.
 Quorum

-(a) A majority of the entire Board of shall constitute a quorum for the transaction of business.
+a.
+A majority of the entire Board of shall constitute a quorum for the transaction of business.

-(b) A majority of the Directors present, whether or not a quorum is present, may adjourn any meeting to another time and place without notice to any Director.
+b.
+A majority of the Directors present, whether or not a quorum is present, may adjourn any meeting to another time and place without notice to any Director.

 ### Section 13.
 Compensation